DISCOVER THE UNEXPECTED

 These items can add value and enjoyment to your journey while allowing you to document and remember the incredible moments on Mount Kilimanjaro.
 Remember to protect your electronic devices and journal from the elements, especially during rainy or snowy weather.
 Additionally, check the weight of your gear to ensure it doesn’t add unnecessary strain to your backpack.

-Toiletries and medication
+Toiletries and Medication

 Pack only basic toiletries.
 There are no ablution facilities on the mountain.
 We suggest separating your toiletries and medication into sealable plastic bags to prevent cross-contamination and moisture damage.